 How many CME credits would I obtain if I follow the courses?

 British Academy of British Dentistry (BARD) and Tipton Training UK

-BARD fulfills this mission by creating a network of like-minded dental professionals, promoting and supporting Certification, Diploma and Fellowship pathways, providing accurate information for both patients and dental professionals and creating a structured learning pathway in Restorative and Aesthetic dentistry.
+BARD fulfils this mission by creating a network of like-minded dental professionals, promoting and supporting Certification, Diploma and Fellowship pathways, providing accurate information for both patients and dental professionals and creating a structured learning pathway in Restorative and Aesthetic dentistry.

 Excellence Through Education.
 The British Academy of Restorative Dentistry’s fundamental principle is to promote education.
-The BARD is the only organization of it’s kind to offer a complete training pathway from membership through Certification, Diploma and onto Fellowship.
+The BARD is the only organization of its kind to offer a complete training pathway from membership through Certification, Diploma and Fellowship.
 It normally takes two to three years to complete all the requirements, but the rewards are well worth the effort.
 All members are encouraged to pursue Certification, Diploma and Fellowship.
 All Restorative Dental Professionals can join the Academy.
 When you join the BARD, you become part of the family, a family of dedicated professionals.
 Members of the Academy include general and restorative dentists, periodontists, prosthodontists, aesthetic dentists, orthodontists, endodontists, cosmetic dentists, dental laboratory technicians, dental auxiliaries, dental hygienists, educators, researchers, and students.
-The member benefits, annual Scientific Sessions, and Local Affiliate seminars not only offer an opportunity for you to further your education, they allow you to network and socialise with other restorative dental professionals from around the world.
+The member benefits, annual Scientific Sessions, and Local Affiliate seminars not only offer an opportunity for you to further your education, but they also allow you to network and socialise with other restorative dental professionals from around the world.

 What is the core purpose of The British Academy of Restorative Dentistry (BARD)?

-After the Diploma
+After the Level 2

-I would like to receive a fellowship from British Academy of Restorative Dentistry.
+I would like to receive a fellowship from the British Academy of Restorative Dentistry.
 How can I achieve this?